An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 There may be other types of objects or language constructs that I have overlooked and for which deferred name resolution could be an issue in one direction or another.
 I trust Microsoft to have good judgement to sort this out.
 Wait, what did I say?
 After the exposé above, how could I trust them with anything in this regard? :-) Anyway, if Microsoft wants my opinion for some feature I've overlooked, they are welcome to contact me.

-We know leave the topic of deferred name resolution behind, and turn to other areas where strict checks would make a difference.
+We now leave the topic of deferred name resolution behind to turn to other areas where strict checks would make a difference.
 Consider this:

 On SQL 7 and later the procedure is created, but the execution fails with:

-Time for some nostalgia and SQL 6.5.
-Here is what it has to say about the procedure above:
+Time for some nostalgia.
+Here is what SQL Server 6.5 has to say about the procedure above:

 CREATE TABLE somedata(datakey varchar(10) NOT NULL PRIMARY KEY,